 - Death - Specified injuries.
-These are: - o Fractures, other than to fingers, thumbs and toes - Amputations - o Any injury likely to lead to permanent loss of sight or reduction in sight - Any crush injury to the head or torso causing damage to the brain or internal organs - Serious burns (including scalding) - Any scalping requiring hospital treatment - o Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space which leads to hypothermia or heat-induced illness, or requires resuscitation or admittance to hospital for more than 24 hours - Injuries where an employee is away from work or unable to perform their normal work duties for more than 7 consecutive days - Where an accident leads to someone being taken to hospital - Where something happens that does not result in an injury, but could have done - Near-miss events that do not result in an injury, but could have done.
-Examples of nearmiss events relevant to schools include, but are not limited to: - o The collapse or failure of load-bearing parts of lifts and lifting equipment - The accidental release of a biological agent likely to cause severe human illness - The accidental release or escape of any substance that may cause a serious injury or damage to health - o An electrical short circuit or overload causing a fire or explosion http://www.hse.gov.uk/riddor/report.htm
+These are: - o Fractures, other than to fingers, thumbs and toes - o Amputations - o Any injury likely to lead to permanent loss of sight or reduction in sight - o Any crush injury to the head or torso causing damage to the brain or internal organs - Serious burns (including scalding) - o Any scalping requiring hospital treatment - Any loss of consciousness caused by head injury or asphyxia - Any other injury arising from working in an enclosed space which leads to hypothermia or heat-induced illness, or requires resuscitation or admittance to hospital for more than 24 hours - Work related injuries where an employee is away from work or unable to perform their normal work duties for more than 7 consecutive days (not including the day of the incident).
+In this case, the directors will report these to the HSE as soon as reasonably practicable and in any event within 15 days of the accident - Where an accident leads to someone being taken to hospital - Where something happens that does not result in an injury, but could have done - Near-miss events that do not result in an injury, but could have done.
+Examples of nearmiss events relevant to schools include, but are not limited to: - The collapse or failure of load-bearing parts of lifts and lifting equipment - o The accidental release of a biological agent likely to cause severe human illness - The accidental release or escape of any substance that may cause a serious injury or damage to health - An electrical short circuit or overload causing a fire or explosion